-To summarize, we detect a significant detrimental effect of volatility shocks and policy uncertainty shocks on real GDP growth.
-However, this effect is quantitatively much smaller than that of credit spreads and credit risk.
-In addition, the influence of stock market volatility on the state weights is much smaller than that of the two credit variables and the EPU almost plays no role in that regard.
+To summarize, we detect a detrimental effect of volatility shocks on real GDP growth.
+However, this effect is quantitatively much smaller than that of credit standards and credit risk.20 In addition, the influence of stock market volatility on the state weights is much smaller than that of the two credit variables and the EPU almost plays no role in that regard.
 Thus, we are confident that our results indeed reflect credit conditions and not financial market volatility or policy uncertainty.